 \subsection{Bayesian spectroscopy for X-ray absorption spectra}

-In order to reveal the physical property changes in the respective domains, we perform spectral decomposition by Bayesian spectroscopy~\cite{RN1490,RN1494,RN1489} on the respective extracted X-ray absorption spectra (XAS).
-Bayesian spectroscopy can decompose XAS into an absorption edge step structure, a white line (WL) characterized with the peak top energy (PTE), pre-edge structures with weak absorption intensities that appear on the low-energy side of the step structure, as well as and other peak structures \cite{RN1489}.
-Furthermore, by using Bayes free energy as an information criterion~\cite{RN1490}, we can estimate the number of spectral components for the pre-edge and other peak structures through the approach based on data-driven science.
+In order to reveal the physical property changes in the respective domains, we performed Bayesian spectroscopy~\cite{RN1490,RN1494,RN1489} on the extracted X-ray absorption spectra (XAS).
+Bayesian spectroscopy can decompose XAS into an absorption edge step structure, a white line (WL) characterized with the PTE, pre-edge structures with weak absorption intensities that appear on the low-energy side of the step structure, as well as and other peak structures \cite{RN1489}.
+Furthermore, by using the Bayes free energy as an information criterion~\cite{RN1490}, we can estimate the number of spectral components for the pre-edge and other peak structures through this data-driven science approach.

-To decompose the XAS, an Eq.~(\ref{iakaiEq01}) is used for a model defined as a function of photon energy $E$.
+To decompose the XAS, Eq.~(\ref{iakaiEq01}) was used as a model that is a function of photon energy $E$.

 where bold symbols denote the spectral parameters for the respective spectral components and $y_{0}$ is an energy-independent baseline to correct for zero.
-A spectral function $\mathcal{S}(E;\boldsymbol{\theta}_\mathcal{S})$ consists of a gentle step and a WL-peak as defined in Eq.~(\ref{iakaiEq02}).
+The spectral function $\mathcal{S}(E;\boldsymbol{\theta}_\mathcal{S})$ consists of a gentle step and a WL peak, as defined in Eq.~(\ref{iakaiEq02}).

-where the first term is a step structure by an arctangent function \cite{NEXAFSSpectroscopy2003} characterized by an intensity $H$, a transition energy of the X-ray absorption edge $E_0$ and a broadening factor ${\it\Gamma}$.
-The WL giving the PTE is represented by the second term in Eq.~(\ref{iakaiEq02}), the pseudo-Voigt function~\cite{JApplCryst1986V19p63-64} parameterized by an integrated intensity $A$, a transition energy $E_\textrm{WL}$, a spectral width $\omega$, and a mixing ratio $\eta$ between Lorentz and Gaussian shapes.
+where the first term is a step structure (an arctangent function) \cite{NEXAFSSpectroscopy2003} characterized by an intensity $H$, the transition energy of the X-ray absorption edge $E_0$, and a broadening factor ${\it\Gamma}$.
+The WL giving the PTE is represented by the second term in Eq.~(\ref{iakaiEq02}), the pseudo-Voigt function~\cite{JApplCryst1986V19p63-64} parameterized by an integrated intensity $A$, the transition energy $E_\textrm{WL}$, the spectral width $\omega$, and the mixing ratio $\eta$ between Lorentz and Gaussian shapes.
 Since the WL appears near the absorption edge energy $E_{0}$, a normal distribution with a standard deviation of 4.5~eV is introduced for a prior probability of the energy difference between $E_{0}$ and $E_\textrm{WL}$.
 The pre-edge and other peak structures are simplified and represented as a sum of Gaussian shapes $\mathcal{G}_k(E;\boldsymbol{\theta}_k)$ ($k=1,\cdots,K$), as in the second term of Eq.~(\ref{iakaiEq01}).
-In Bayesian spectroscopy, the number of spectral components $K$ of $\mathcal{G}_k(E;\boldsymbol{\theta}_k)$ can be estimated through Bayes free energy minimization~\cite{RN1490,RN1489}.